How to Negotiate a Lower Interest Rate on Your Credit Card

 - Ask to be transferred to retention.
 If the first rep can't help, the retention department usually has more authority to adjust rates.

-What to Do After You Get a Lower Rate
+What Should You Do After Getting a Lower Rate?

-- If you have multiple debts, consider whether the snowball or avalanche method makes more sense for your situation.
+- If you have multiple debts, consider whether the snowball or avalanche method makes more sense for your situation — our Snowball vs. Avalanche Calculator lets you compare both strategies side by side.

 The Bottom Line